arm-developer-tools/windowsperf/wperf/README.md

 will perform:
 1) Count of `imix` metric (`-m imix`) events for 5 seconds (`--timeout 5`) on CPU core #1 (`-c 1`).
 2) Sleep for 2 seconds (`-i 2`)
-3) Repeat above count and sleep 3 times (`-n 3`).
+3) Repeat the above count and sleep 3 times (`-n 3`).

-Note: use `-v` (verbose) command line option together with timeline to get access to CSV output file name:
+Note: use `-v` (verbose) command line option together with timeline to get access to CSV output filename:

 ```
 >wperf stat -m imix -c 1 -t -i 2 -n 3 --timeout 5  -v